neo4j/graph-data-science-client/README.md

 assert res["pipelineName"] == pipe.name()
 ```

-Further, there's a new call named `gds.pipeline.get` (`graphdatascience` only) which takes a pipeline name as input and returns a training pipeline object if a pipeline of that name exists in the user's pipeline catalog.
+Further, there's a call named `gds.pipeline.get` (`graphdatascience` only).
+It takes a pipeline name as input and returns a training pipeline object, if a pipeline of that name exists in the user's pipeline catalog.
 The idea is to have a way of creating pipeline objects for already existing pipelines, without having to create them again.